 Equipment and operational systems (e.g., mobile refuelers, operational and other heavy equipment, storage vessels, etc.) whose failure or deterioration would have the potential to expose significant materials to stormwater are routinely inspected, tested, and repaired as necessary.
 This type of maintenance is critical to ensure the proper function of each item at the airport.
-Likewise, on a monthly basis, GFIAA staff inspects and maintain stormwater management and control devices to ensure their proper function.
+Likewise, on a monthly basis, GFIAA staff inspects and maintains stormwater management and control devices to ensure their proper function.
 The airport operations department also performs daily airfield visual inspections.

 On a quarterly basis, these inspections (and their follow-up actions) are documented in formal comprehensive visual site inspections.
 These inspections include a visual inspection of areas where significant materials are stored, handled, or used, as well as visual inspections of the GFIA drainage system (catch basins, oil/water separators, etc.).
 The inspections consist of verifying material storage areas and equipment, with a focus on confirming that structural and non-structural controls are being used and maintained.
 The inspections also include the review of routine preventive maintenance reports, good housekeeping inspection reports, and any other applicable paperwork associated with the SWPPP.
 The inspections also allow for the documentation of recommended follow-up actions to be taken to improve material storage/use areas to prevent or minimize stormwater impacts.
+GFIA has developed a visual assessment procedure for stormwater discharges as required by the permit.
+Assessments are conducted on a quarterly basis in conjunction with the comprehensive inspections.

-Copies of the monthly outfall and quarterly inspection forms are included in Appendix C. Copies of completed inspection reports are maintained with this Plan for a minimum of three years.
+Copies of the monthly outfall and quarterly inspection forms are included in Appendix C. The visual assessment procedure is included as Appendix D. Copies of completed inspection and assessment reports are maintained with this Plan for a minimum of three years.

-In brief, the comprehensive inspections will document visual observations regarding:
+In brief, the comprehensive inspections document visual observations regarding:

-• Stormwater drainage conveyances such as catch basins, drainage ditches, detention basins, culverts, and outfalls, which are inspected for evidence of obstructions and/or the presence of significant materials.
-Unusual observations are noted and, when necessary, repairs or cleaning are conducted.
+- Stormwater drainage conveyances such as catch basins, drainage ditches, detention basins, culverts, and outfalls, which are inspected for evidence of obstructions and/or the presence of significant materials.
+Unusual observations are noted and, when necessary, repairs or cleaning are conducted. - The condition of structural stormwater controls is noted and, when necessary, repairs or cleaning are conducted.

-- The condition of structural stormwater controls is noted and, when necessary, repairs or cleaning are conducted. - Storage areas for significant materials are inspected. - Fuel loading, dispensing, and storage operations at the airport, which are visually inspected for structural integrity; spill potential; proximity to stormwater catch basins; presence of containment, oil/water separators, or sumps; and the presence of spill cleanup kits or materials. - The use of paints, solvents, lubricants, hydraulic fluids, herbicides, pesticides, or any other material not related to fueling or deicing, which is evaluated during facility inspections for their potential to impact stormwater runoff at Airport facilities. - Procedures for proper disposal of waste materials are an element of the quarterly Facility Inspections. - Parking or storage areas for aircraft, ground support vehicles, or related equipment, which are inspected for leaking or pooled materials.
+- Storage areas for significant materials are inspected. - Fuel loading, dispensing, and storage operations at the airport, which are visually inspected for structural integrity; spill potential; proximity to stormwater catch basins; presence of containment, oil/water separators, or sumps; and the presence of spill cleanup kits or materials. - The use of paints, solvents, lubricants, hydraulic fluids, herbicides, pesticides, or any other material not related to fueling or deicing, which is evaluated during facility inspections for their potential to impact stormwater runoff at Airport facilities. - Procedures for proper disposal of waste materials are an element of the quarterly Facility Inspections. - Parking or storage areas for aircraft, ground support vehicles, or related equipment, which are inspected for leaking or pooled materials. - Visual assessment of stormwater discharges within 30 days (before or after) of the comprehensive inspection.